kaalrok/KickstarterAnalysis/README.md

-# KickstarterAnalysis
+# Kickstarting with Excel
 Analysis of Kickstarter funding using Excel
-# Kickstarting with Excel

 ## Overview of Project

 ### Purpose